Brod8362/papermc-docker/README.md

 Paper MC Docker Images
 ======================

-Dockerfile and script to build and run Paper MC minecraft servers within docker.
+Dockerfile and script to build and run PaperMC minecraft servers within docker.

 Building an image
 =================